10 Instagram Best Practices for Nonprofits

 5) Use “Link in Bio” call-to-actions sparingly.

-Capturing website traffic from Instagram has always been a challenge due to the fact that you can not include hyperlinks in captions, so over the last five years nonprofits have asked their followers to visit their website by including “Link in bio” or “🔗 in bio” in their captions.
+Capturing website traffic from Instagram has always been a challenge due to the fact that you can not include hyperlinks in captions, so nonprofits began asking their followers to visit their website by including “Link in bio” or “🔗 in bio” in their captions.

-Our Certificate in Social Media Marketing & Fundraising program covers the fundamentals of social media marketing and fundraising for your nonprofit.
-Participants will learn how to create a social media strategy, how to craft a content marketing plan, and current best practices for using social media for community engagement and fundraising.
+The 2026 Certificate in Social Media Marketing & Fundraising program covers the fundamentals of social media marketing and fundraising for your nonprofit.
+Participants will learn how to create a social media strategy, craft a content marketing plan, and current best practices for using social media for community engagement and fundraising.

-6) Engage followers that comment on your posts and reels.
+6) Engage followers who comment on your posts and reels.

 Responding to comments on Instagram seems like an obvious must-do, but a quick browse of comments posted on nonprofit accounts on Instagram reveals that a large number of nonprofits completely ignore comments.